stefanjudis/cushion-cli/README.md

-### Your are a command line hero.
+# Your are a command line hero.
 And you like CouchDB.
 Maybe cushion-cli is something for you.

-# cushion-cli - Command line tool for Handling CouchDB

-Command line tool for cushion CouchDB API.
+### Command line tool for cushion CouchDB API.
 It is based on the node.js CouchDB-Api [Cushion](https://github.com/Zoddy/cushion).

 ## Getting Started
 Install the module with: `npm install -g cushion-cli`

 After that the global `cushion` command should be available in your terminal.
 Call it and you will be introduced by the cushion setup for a connection.
 You will be asked for host, port and if you want to setup a connection as an admin or not.
 If so you need to enter you admin name and password.

-## Documentation

-### General Commands ( not depending on level and usable all the time ):
+## General Commands ( not depending on level and usable all the time ):

-#### connection
+### connection

 **Description:** Switch to connection level.